RedisX

 LUA script loading and execution

 LUA scripting offers a more capable version of executing complex routines on the Redis server.
 LUA is a scripting language akin to python, and allows you to add extra logic, string manipulation etc. to your Redis queries.
 Best of all, once you upload the script to the server, it can reduce network traffic significantly by not having to repeatedly submit the same set of Redis commands every single time.
-LUA scipts also get executed very efficiently on the server, and produce only the result you want/need.
+LUA scripts also get executed very efficiently on the server, and produce only the result you want/need without returning unnecessary intermediates.

 Assuming you have prepared your LUA script appropriately, you can upload it to the Redis server as: